UtrechtUniversity/davrods/README.advanced.md

 The way this works is as follows:

+First of all, ticket support must be enabled by setting `DavrodsTickets ReadOnly` in the vhost's location block.

-Using standard Apache config directives, such as `SetEnv`, a request environment variable `DAVRODS_TICKET` can be set.
+Then, using standard Apache config directives such as `SetEnv`, a request environment variable `DAVRODS_TICKET` can be set.
 When Davrods reads this variable, it sends the value as a ticket to iRODS.

 The tricky part then, is to use only Apache config directives to extract the ticket from WebDAV requests.
-For the three methods described above, we provide example code that can be inserted into Davrods vhost configurations.
+For the three methods described above, we provide example code that can be inserted into Davrods vhost configuration files.

 As shown in the examples below, the configuration directives should be placed in the VirtualHost section.
 They may be combined in a single